kurtymckurt/TestPojo/README.md

 ## Generators
 Generators are the core classes that provide the "random" values that fill in the datatypes.
 You'll find a variety of already provided generators for Integer, Long, Float, Short, etc.  There are also generators provided for Collections.

-You may provide custom generators through the TestPojoDataBuilder in order to supply custom datatypes that aren't already provided.
+You may provide custom generators through the TestPojoBuilder in order to supply custom datatypes that aren't already provided.

-For example, the core TestPojoData doesn't provide a Generator for JodaTime classes.
-This is because TestPojoData doesn't want a 3rd party dependency of JodaTime.
+For example, the core TestPojo doesn't provide a Generator for JodaTime classes.
+This is because TestPojo doesn't want a 3rd party dependency of JodaTime.

 Each generator will be passed a limiter when executed so that it may honor these limits if applicable.
 See Limiter section for more details.